Vikurfjara Beach Project

 The students also measure the position of the beach ridge once a year and this is done to check the stability of the beach ridge at Víkurfjara beach, to check if erosion is taking place or if the ridge is stable or even advancing.

 The situation of the beach ridge between the two groynes is different, as the beach ridge is an old erosion scarp at the beach and is only partially covered by vegetation.
-Between the two measurements, erosion has occurred to the east of profile 4 and between profiles 3 and 4, but it is not extensive.
+Between the three measurements, erosion has occurred to the east of profile 4 and between profiles 3 and 4, but it is not extensive.
 There has also been landslides and erosion on the western part, but a part of it is due to tourist traffic on the beach, especially around the footpath that leads from the car park in front of Icewear.
 It can also be seen that considerable erosion have occurred at the beach ridge at profile 4 since the aerial photograph was taken, which was in 2020.
 It is therefore clear that erosion can still occur there, and the students' measurements will monitor this in the future.